nanopb/nanopb/docs/index.rst

 #) *stdbool.h*, for definition of *bool*

-If these header files do not come with your compiler, you can use the file *compat/pb_syshdr.h* instead.
+If these header files do not come with your compiler, you can use the file *extra/pb_syshdr.h* instead.
 It contains an example of how to provide the dependencies.
 You may have to edit it a bit to suit your custom platform.

-To use the pb_syshdr.h, define *PB_SYSTEM_HEADER* to be the name of your custom header file.
-It should provide all the dependencies listed above.
+To use the pb_syshdr.h, define *PB_SYSTEM_HEADER* as *"pb_syshdr.h"* (including the quotes).
+Similarly, you can provide a custom include file, which should provide all the dependencies listed above.

 Running the test cases
 ======================